Everything is bigger in Texas.

 Rabbi Mendy and Mussy Levertov in Austin, dressed for last year's “black-and-white” Purim party

-These meals—where talking is encouraged over texting—are created for men and women like Ellie Cachette, a general partner at Cachette Capital Management, has been attending Tech Tribe events in New York for the past several years.
+These meals—where talking is encouraged over texting—are created for men and women like Ellie Cachette, a general partner at Cachette Capital Management, who has been attending Tech Tribe events in New York for the past several years.
 As a technical project manager, she says she is “expected to know, from beginning to end, the building of companies.”
 Such skills include sound investment-making, and knowing all there is to know about technology, markets, product fit and consumer behavior.

 “The most obvious way Judaism affects my work is the schedule: our team and office tends to wind down around 3 p.m. on Fridays, so people can get home and prep food and be with their families,” says Cachette.
 “In total, I think I’ve created a balance for being productive, but also leaving time to ‘spiritually recharge.’ ”